Kirk B. aka Cidermaker and Chief Cider Evangelist

 Sarah Collins-Simmons grew up in the mountains of Nelson County, Virginia, so she felt right at home when she moved to Highland County in 2011 to participate as one of the founding Fellows at the Allegheny Mountain School.
 Growing up, Sarah first learned to care for plants from her parents in their garden and yard.
 After going to the University of Virginia to study architecture and environmental science, she found landscape architecture and went on to get a Masters Degree in that field from the University of Georgia.
 At Big Fish Cider, Co.
 Sarah is the orchard manager and the lab technician; she gets to put her education and background to use.
 Additionally, she helps with cider production and in the tasting room.

 Sarah is married to Joshua Simmons, a Highland native, the County Building Official, and a general contractor.
-Together, they enjoy spending time outside, hiking and camping with their two dogs, and they caretake a small farm while they make plans for their own farm.
+Together, they enjoy renovating houses, and spending time outside, hiking and camping with their two dogs.
+They caretake a small farm while they make plans for their own land.
 Sarah also enjoys making pottery, jewelry, and baskets.

 Doyle S. aka Production Assistant and Michael H.